 BOIR’s must include the following information about a Reporting Company’s beneficial owners:

-All Reporting Companies formed prior to January 1st, 2024, have until January 1st, 2025, to submit their initial Beneficial Ownership Information report (or “BOIR”).
+All Reporting Companies formed prior to January 1st, 2024, have until January 1st, 2025, to submit their initial BOIR.
 All new Reporting Companies formed on January 1st, 2024, or after, have 90 days to submit their BOIR in 2024, and that 90-day window shortens to 30-days in 2025 and onward.

-After a Reporting Company submits its initial BOIR, it is required to file any updated within 30 days of any changes in circumstances to keep its BOI current with FinCEN.
+After a Reporting Company submits its initial BOIR, it is required to file updated reports within 30 days of any changes in circumstances to the company or any Beneficial Owners, to keep its BOI current with FinCEN.

 These new requirements are a crucial change to that status quo for businesses.
 Failure to properly report beneficial ownership information can result in fines ($500/day) or even jail time.
 Because of this, it is always wise to consult a legal opinion for matters such as this.